senliuy/Advanced-Deep-Learning/chapter1/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 \[3\] J. Uijlings, K. van de Sande, T. Gevers, and A. Smeulders.
 Selective search for object recognition.
 IJCV, 2013.
 1, 2, 3, 4, 5, 9

 \[4\].
 P. F. Felzenszwalb and D. P. Huttenlocher.
 Efficient GraphBased Image Segmentation.
 IJCV, 59:167–181, 2004.
 1, 3, 4, 5, 7

+[^1]: 原文：historically speaking, we arrived at these definition because we started by training SVMs on features computed by the ImageNet pre-trained CNN, and so fine-tuning was not a consideration at that point in time.